Research

 Abstract:

 I study the non-verbal language of leading pictures in online news and its influence on readers’ opinions.
 I develop a visual vocabulary and use a dictionary approach to analyze around 300,000 photos published in US news in 2020.
-I document that the visual language of US media is politically partisan and significantly polarised.
+I document that the visual language of US media is politically partisan and significantly polarised, to an extent comparable to the text partisanship in the same news pieces.
 I then demonstrate experimentally that the news’ partisan visual language is not merely distinctive of outlets’ ideological positions, but also promotes them among readers.
 In a survey experiment, identical articles with images of opposing partisanships induce different opinions, tilted towards the pictures’ ideological poles.
-Moreover, as readers react more to images aligned with their viewpoint, the news’ visual bias causes issue polarization to increase.
-Finally, I find that media can effectively slant readers using neutral texts and partisan pictures: this result calls for the inclusion of image scrutiny in news assessments and fact checking, today largely text-based.
+Moreover, as readers react more to images aligned with the ideology of their political affiliation group, the news’ visual bias causes polarization to increase.
+Finally, I find that media can effectively influence readers by pairing neutral text with partisan images.
+This highlights the need to incorporate image analysis into news assessments and fact-checking, activities that are currently mainly focusing on text.

 Work in progress: